nsnam/ns-3-dev-git/src/wifi/doc/source/wifi-user.rst

 socket priority (users can read :ref:`Socket-options` for details on how to set the packet priority).
-Also, given that the Traffic Control layer calls :cpp:func:`ns3::WifiNetDevice::SelectQueue()` before enqueuing the packet into a queue disc, it turns out that queuing disciplines (such as the default PfifoFastQueueDisc) that classifies packets based on their priority will use the user priority instead of the socket priority.
+Also, given that the Traffic Control layer calls :cpp:func:`ns3::WifiNetDevice::SelectQueue()` before enqueuing the packet into a queue disc, it turns out that queuing disciplines (such as PfifoFastQueueDisc) that classifies packets based on their priority will use the user priority instead of the socket priority.